metruzanca/zanca.dev-gatsby/README.md

   - Update the hosted resume with JSONResume. (_The one which is available to download from [zbest.dev/resume.pdf](https://zbest.dev/resume.pdf)_)
     - Update [linkedin](https://developer.linkedin.com/docs/v1/compliance/profile-edit-api) and indeed profiles.
 (Doesn't seem possible on indeed, :( )
   - Update all social platform's "working @ xyz" Fields

+### Netlify TODO:

+- [ ] Site Map sent to google
+  - Need to enable plugin for this.
+- [ ] Backend analitics for popular pages / successful blog articles
+- [ ] Form submissions